facelessuser/coloraide/docs/src/markdown/colors/xyb.md

 //// tip | Chroma/Luma Adjustments
-Per the creator, the default subtracts the Y component from the B component which makes Y function as lightness and X and Y like Lab a and b.
+Per the creator, the default subtracts the Y component from the B component which makes Y function as lightness and X and B will function similar to Lab 'a' and 'b' components.
 When X=Y=0, the color is achromatic.

-You may find other implementations do not do this only because it is not documented well.
+You may find other implementations may not do this and store the colors without this operation.
+It may be that in real world use it is not stored in this way.
+If desired, you can add Y to B to get the color exactly as specified in the white paper.

+While in this configuration the color operates in a Lab-like way, but the scaling of X and B is quite different not making it practical to convert this to a LCh-like space for reasonable hue values.
+To do so, you would need to scale X to a similar order of magnitude compared to B (maybe a factor of 10).
 ////

 [Learn more](https://ds.jpeg.org/whitepapers/jpeg-xl-whitepaper.pdf).